 - People with respiratory symptoms or fever should not be present at the institution.
 In the event of acute respiratory symptoms, the person affected must leave the institution immediately and have their symptoms checked by a doctor.

-- Those arriving in Kiel from abroad must observe the applicable regulations of the state of Schleswig-Holstein for returning travellers, along with any temporary entry bans in place related to university premises.
+- Travel returnees and persons arriving in Kiel from abroad must observe the applicable regulations of the state of Schleswig-Holstein for returning travellers, along with any temporary entry bans in place related to university premises.

 The general basic obligations of the employer in terms of Section 3 and Section 4 no. 3 ArbSchG and/or DGUV Regulation 1 give rise to general hygiene requirements, which are specified in the ArbStättV and its Technical Rules for workplaces as well as other regulations.
-The Hygiene Conceptual Framework was developed on this basis, with temporary measures to protect against SARS-CoV-2 infection, in accordance with the SARS-CoV-2-Arbeitsschutzstandard) of 20.08.2020 (2020, p.
+This Hygiene Conceptual Framework was developed on the basis of the SARS-CoV-2 Occupational Safety and Health Standard (SARS-CoV-2-Arbeitsschutzstandard) of 20.08.2020 (2020, p.
 484-495 GMBL), which specifies the occupational safety and health requirements in relation to SARS-CoV-2 during the period determined to be a nationwide epidemic in accordance with Section 5 of the Infection Protection Act (IfSG).

-The requirements for face-to-face teaching events and examinations are based on the "Guidelines for creating hygiene concepts for carrying out examinations and practical events, as well as the gradual opening of libraries at universities in Schleswig-Holstein" issued on 29.04.2020 (German only), developed by the Ministry of Education, Science and Cultural Affairs together with the universities in Schleswig-Holstein.
+The requirements for face-to-face teaching events and examinations are based on the "Guidelines for creating hygiene concepts in all state and state-recognised universities in Schleswig-Holstein" issued on 15.09.2020, developed by the Ministry of Education, Science and Cultural Affairs together with the universities in Schleswig-Holstein.

 Such events are subject to the general safety requirements as described under "Spatial and organisational requirements" below.
 All participants are obliged to contribute through their conduct towards helping to ensure that teaching events and examinations can be carried out without any health risks for all participants.
 We appeal to the sense of responsibility of each individual, not to attend teaching events or examinations if they have any symptoms of illness.
 Students who are diagnosed with a coronavirus infection (Covid-19) within 14 days after a teaching event or examination must immediately inform the Dean’s Office at their faculty.

 People who belong to high-risk groups should only participate in face-to-face teaching events or examinations after medical consultation.
 Participants who belong to a high-risk group must announce this in advance to the responsible examination office, and will be granted separate access and a separate examination room or workplace where possible.

 There are additional restrictions for clinical teaching at the Faculty of Medicine at the CAU, which takes place at the USKH, Campus Kiel.
 The Faculty of Medicine will develop hygiene concepts appropriate for these special circumstances, and coordinate them with the UKSH.
 Additional approval by the CAU is not required.
 The training and research in pre-clinical teaching on the CAU campus are subject to the provisions of this Hygiene Conceptual Framework.

-- A hygiene concept must be developed beforehand for every examination and practical event, based on templates.
+- A hygiene concept must be developed in good time beforehand for every examination and practical event, based on templates.
 Details of the respective teaching or examination event must be included.